 The Chesapeake Room, the community’s main room for daily dining and monthly meetings, has been outfitted with a portable RogerTouchscreen microphone and associated Roger MyLink receiver.
 This system allows residents dining together at the same table to converse and hear each other using a Roger Touchscreen Mic sitting in the center of the table.
 This technology is accessed by residents who have a T-coil in their hearing aids by placing a Roger Mylink around their neck and accessing the T-coil program in their hearing aid.
 The system’s advanced technology keeps the conversation at each table distinct from background noise in the rest of the room.
 This system also gives residents without hearing aids the ability to wear headphones and experience the same sound clarity their friends with T-coils do, depending on their degree of hearing loss.

-By employing both technologies, Atlantic Shores is able to accommodate residents in a variety of campus facility spaces, with the loop system designed for a single speaker talking to a group of listeners, and the Roger system used for both large group presentations, as well as residents in personal conversations.
+By employing both technologies, our senior living community in Virginia Beach, VA. is able to accommodate residents in a variety of campus facility spaces, with the loop system designed for a single speaker talking to a group of listeners, and the Roger system used for both large group presentations, as well as residents in personal conversations.
 Reprogramming of existing facility microphones allows them to integrate with the new technologies.

 These innovative systems were initially reviewed by Atlantic Shores staff and the community’s Resident Technology Committee, who quickly agreed to partner with Healthy Hearing Now! to improve quality of life for their fellow residents.
 Installation of the systems was completed by Hearing Technologies in Virginia Beach.